 \subsubsection{Learning Paradigms}

 The learning paradigm is also an aspect worth investigating.
-There are broadly three ways to acquire the M-CoT ability, \ie, through finetuning and training-free few/zero-shot learning.
+There are broadly three ways to acquire the M-CoT ability, \ie through finetuning and training-free few/zero-shot learning.
 The sample size requirement for the three ways is in descending order.

 Intuitively, the finetuning approach often involves curating specific datasets for M-CoT learning.
-For example, ScienceQA~\cite{scienceqa} constructs a scientific question-answering dataset with lectures and explanations, which can serve as sources of learning CoT reasoning, and finetunes on this proposed dataset.
-Multimodal-CoT~\cite{multimodal-cot} also uses the ScienceQA benchmark but generates the output in a two-step fashion, \ie, the rationale (chain of reasoning steps) and the final answer based on the rationale.
+For example, Lu~\etal~\cite{scienceqa} construct a scientific question-answering dataset ScienceQA with lectures and explanations, which can serve as sources of learning CoT reasoning, and finetune the model on this proposed dataset.
+Multimodal-CoT~\cite{multimodal-cot} also uses the ScienceQA benchmark but generates the output in a two-step fashion, \ie the rationale (chain of reasoning steps) and the final answer based on the rationale.
 CoT-PT~\cite{cot-prompt-tuning} learns an implicit chain of reasoning through a combination of prompt tuning and step-specific visual bias.

 Compared with finetuning, few/zero-shot learning is more computationally efficient.
 The main difference between them is that the few-shot learning typically requires hand-crafting some in-context examples so that the model can learn to reason step by step more easily.
 In contrast, the zero-shot learning does not require any specific example for CoT learning.
-In this case, by prompting designed instructions like ``Let's think frame by frame’’ or ``What happened between these two keyframes’’~\cite{vcot, vip}, models learn to leverage the embedded knowledge and the reasoning ability without explicit guidance.
+In this case, models learn to use the embedded knowledge and the reasoning ability without explicit guidance by prompting designed instructions like ``Let's think frame by frame'' or ``What happened between these two keyframes''~\cite{vcot, vip}.
 Similarly, some works~\cite{mm-react, visual-chatgpt} prompt models with descriptions of the task and tool usage to decompose complex tasks into sub-tasks.